2000 United States Senate elections: Retirements

 One Republican and four Democrats retired instead of seeking re-election.
+John Chafee of Rhode Island had previously announced his intent to retire at the end of his term, however, he died in office on October 24, 1999.

 Defeats

 One Democrat and five Republicans sought re-election but lost in the general election.

+Post-election changes

+One Democratic senator-elect died on October 16, 2000, having been elected posthumously, and was replaced by a Democrat.

 Race summary

 Special elections during the previous Congress

 In this special election, the winner was seated between January 1, 2000, and January 2, 2001.

 Elections to the next Congress

 In these general elections, the winners were elected for the term beginning January 3, 2001.

 All of the elections involved the Class 1 seats.